Imagine you just finished a long day of travel. You sprawl out on the bed of your accommodation exhausted.

 - No steam function

-- A bit awkward to pack due to the handle shape and cord placement
+- A bit awkward to pack due to the 8-foot long cord (but useful for strangely placed power outlets in hotel rooms)

 Best Travel Steamer: Bizond Travel Garment Steamer